-It’s no secret that price is one of the biggest factors guests consider when shopping for a room.
+It’s no secret that price is one of the most prominent factors guests consider when shopping for a room.
 Trying to set those prices to remain attractive and still profitable can be a challenge

-Price rooms too low and you’re missing out on revenue, price rooms too high and your potential guests might walk to a competitor.
-It’s difficult to find the right approach to maximizing ADR while keeping operational costs down.
+Price rooms too low, and you’re missing out on revenue, price rooms too high, and your potential guests might walk to a competitor.
+It’s challenging to find the right approach to maximizing ADR while keeping operational costs down.
 Thankfully, Psychology and Behavioral Economics Professor Dan Ariely, of Duke University, has come up with some strategies that can help to find your pricing sweet spot.

 “Our Deluxe rooms are $300 for the night, but our Standard room is only $200.”
-This selling technique can help build value in the Standard room’s price by highlighting the cheaper price.
+This selling technique can help build value in the Standard room’s price by highlighting the lower price.

 Using “Useless Price Points”

 Don’t let the name fool you, Useless Price Points (UPP) can be incredibly useful selling tools.
 They don’t offer any value to your guests by design, but they help to build value for your other price points.
-These UPPs establish the contrast between your normal price points and build value in others.
-Professor Ariely explains the concept using subscriptions to The Economist.
+These UPPs establish the contrast between your typical price points and create value in others.
+Professor Ariely explains the concept by using subscriptions to The Economist.
 The below example is one way this can be applied to hoteliers directly.

-In a hotel that is having trouble selling their family sized suites.
-Guests with a larger party often choose to stay in smaller, less comfortable rooms to save money, leaving the larger rooms unsold.
+In a hotel that is having trouble selling their family-sized suites.
+Guests with a bigger party often choose to stay in smaller, less comfortable rooms to save money, leaving the larger rooms unsold.

-Option A becomes the Price Anchor for guests and sets the expectation on Value for the following price points.
-Option B offers nothing of real value for price conscious shoppers.
-Option C, offers a greater value than Options A and B and will have a greater chance of being booked, leaving the easier to sell Standard Rooms available.
+Option A becomes the Price Anchor for guests and sets the expectation on value for the following price points.
+Option B offers nothing of real value for price-conscious shoppers.
+Option C provides a higher value than Options A and B and will have a better chance of being booked, leaving the easier to sell Standard Rooms available.